ethereum/ethereum-org-website/src/content/guides/index.md

 ## Efficiency
 1. [How to: Bridge tokens to layer 2](/guides/how-to-use-a-bridge/) - Are Ethereum transactions too costly?
 Consider moving to Ethereum scaling solutions called layer 2s.
 2. [How to: Swap tokens](/guides/how-to-swap-tokens/) - Do you want to exchange your tokens for a different one?
-A simple guide how to di that.
+A simple guide how to do that.